Scheduled maintenance: requesting in the catalogue will be unavailable on Sunday 3 March between 3am and 4am AEDT. We apologise for any inconvenience.

 Risks will be assessed using the Library’s Risk Management Policy and Framework.

-Requirements for the acceptable use of information and communication technology are defined in the Policy on the use of State Library Information & Communication Technologies.
+Requirements for the acceptable use of information and communication technology are defined in the ICT Usage Policy.
 The policy includes statements on access rights, password security, email, instant messaging, remote access, and bringing your own device.
 Staff must read and comply with this policy as part of their information security responsibilities.

 Access Control and User Access Management